FAIRplus/the-fair-cookbook/docs/content/recipes/howtocreatecard.md

  	 <p style='text-align: justify;'>
  	graphic representation currently encompass visual representatiion such as Gantt chart, Flow Chart, Flow Diagram and Sequence Diagram.
 These diagrammtic represntations are particularly useful to indicate key decision processes, action to perform and data transfrormation path which may be considered in various contexts.
 </p>
- 5. provide executuable code in the form a notebook. the code could be organized according to the cookie cutter templates for data science, which enhances the replicability of the process.
+ 5. provide executable code in the form a notebook. the code could be organized according to the cookie cutter templates for data science, which enhances the replicability of the process.
  <p style='text-align: justify;'>
  	you may also provide a machine actionable workflow and associated containers for execution in a safe environment or as microservice.
 </p>